paul-dougherty/paul-dougherty.github.io/_pages/outreach.md

 I collaborated with other scientists and an artist to concieve and develop the [Art of Hybridization](https://www.wyomingnews.com/laramieboomerang/news/local_news/art-exhibit-explores-avian-hybridization/article_d671cf80-5b31-5bbd-a2e5-85b68a4a9da8.html), an art show that focuses on the avian hybrid zones of the Great Plains to explain evolution and the process of speciation.
 Through 2021, the show displayed at multiple locations throughout Wyoming.
 The Art of Hybridization was funded through a Novel Outreach and Education Grant from the [UW Biodiviersity Institute](http://www.wyomingbiodiversity.org/).

+I am an [eBird](https://ebird.org/profile/NTA1MTI0/world) reviewer for the Southern Rockies and South/Central Basin regions of Wyoming.

 My graduate research was featured in the August 2021 issue of [Birding Magazine](https://www.aba.org/birding-online-august-2021/).

 I regularly assist with tours and other outreach events at the [University of Wyoming Museum of Vertebrates](https://www.uwymv.org/).